direct2sunny/Assignment-3/README.md

 **Car Class**

 The Car class extends the Vehicle base class, adding properties relevant to cars such as Seats, EngineType, Transmission, and Convertible.
 Its constructor initializes both inherited and car-specific properties.
 It overrides the DisplayDetails() method to display vehicle details alongside car-specific attributes, demonstrating enhanced functionality and polymorphism.

+**Truck Class**

+The provided C# code defines a Truck class that inherits from a Vehicle class, adding truck-specific properties such as Capacity, TruckType, and FourWheelDrive.
+It includes a constructor that initializes these properties along with those inherited from Vehicle.
+The DisplayDetails method is overridden to include truck-specific details when displaying the vehicle's information.
+This implementation demonstrates key object-oriented programming concepts like inheritance, polymorphism, and encapsulation.